 - Gifts: These can be related to entertainment and meals, but not always.
 If you go to an event or meal with a business prospect, that would be entertainment and meals.
 If the prospect went on their own, that’s a gift.

 Expense reports can make all of the difference during tax time.
-Make sure that your employees know the importance of saving receipts and itemizing expenses when they’re out.
+Make sure that your employees know the importance of saving receipts and itemizing expenses when they’re out so that you’ll have accurate records come tax season.

 4. Record Cash Expenses